We are a preschool. Our daily schedule and curriculum is flexible to accomodate the different ages and stages of development of children.

 “Why did the little feather sink and get wet?”

 “Maybe because it was lighter.
 Little feathers are way heavier than big feathers.”

 “What is different about it when it’s wet?”

 “God made it like this then found out the birds didn’t fly, so he made them wider and so he spread them out, then that worked!
 Spread them out with, like glue stuff.”

-Our preschool curriculums are designed to meet Montana Early Learning Standards in each developmental area.
-Our curriculums are presented with a God-centered, age appropriate view based on the absolutes of God’s Word.
+Our preschool curriculum is designed to meet Montana Early Learning Standards in each developmental area.
+Our curriculum is presented with a God-centered, age appropriate view based on the absolutes of God’s Word.
 At the same time, we use age appropriate approaches with play centered learning and hands on activities to make each concept fun and meaningful to the child’s world.
 With theme based lessons we use an integrated approach that includes the seven developmental domains: Social-Emotional, Physical, Language, Math, Social Studies, Science and Creativity.